losonczimate/Connectopia/README.md

 # Connectopia

-Connectopia is a social networking platform where you can connect with friends, send messages, congratulate them on their birthdays, and post on your own or their profiles.
+Connectopia is a social media platform where you can connect with friends, send messages, congratulate them on their birthdays, and post on your own or their profiles.

 ## Team Members:
 - Máté Losonczi